Romance scam: Target demographics

 Many victims are in their 40s to mid-60s, seeking a companion.
 Elderly people are often targeted, because they are more likely to have assets, such as retirement funds or homes, that can be stolen.
 Victims tend to have an unmet emotional need for companionship, as well as a desire for greater economic security and a lack of purpose in life.

 Sensitive people are more vulnerable to online dating scams, based on a study conducted by the British Psychological Society.
 According to their results, sensitive and less emotionally intelligent people are more likely to be vulnerable to online dating scams.

+Autistic people are also especially vulnerable to romance scams, as they struggle to interpret motivations.

 Some people are serial victims: even after one scam is uncovered, they are still susceptible and will fall for another scammer with a different story.

 Variations

 Narratives used to extract money from the victims of romance scams include the following: